-2.11 There is a growing interest from participants in outsourcing their connectivity to financial market infrastructure to the cloud.
-RPSOs, in particular, have sought to extend access to new entrants in the payments space, who may be entirely cloud based.
-Such action may create indirect dependencies on one or more CSPs, with which an RPSO may or may not have a separate, direct contractual relationship (and by extension, concentration risk on a single provider at both the RPSO and systemic levels).
-RPSOs should understand the nature and scope of outsourcing among their participants, including how the use of new technologies, such as the cloud, may introduce new, or increase existing, systemic risks.
-This is consistent with the requirement set out in the governance part of the Code of Practice, para 2.3, which requires the RPSO should ensure that it has a sufficient understanding of the risks to the end-to-end flow of payments across the payment system.

-2.12 This is also consistent with PFMI Principle 3 - Framework for comprehensive management of risks and Principle 18 - Access and participation requirements, and the Bank therefore expects RPSOs to have regard to these principles by demonstrating effective governance, and that they are able to manage their eco-system to set, monitor and enforce standards, including those relating to information security and operational resilience.
+- 2.10 Where RPSOs permit participants to outsource their connectivity to financial markets infrastructure to the cloud, this may create indirect dependencies on one or more cloud service providers (CSPs), with which a RPSO may or may not have a separate, direct contractual relationship (and by extension, concentration risk on a single provider at both the RPSO and systemic levels).
+RPSOs act as risk managers and should therefore understand the nature and scope of outsourcing among their participants, including how the use of new technologies, such as the cloud, may introduce new, or increase existing, systemic risks.
+This is consistent with the requirement set out in the code, Paragraph 2.3, where the RPSO should ensure that it has a sufficient understanding of the risks to the end-to-end flow of payments across the payment system. - 2.11 This is also consistent with PFMI Principle 3 Framework for comprehensive management of risks and Principle 18 Access and participation requirements, and the Bank therefore expects RPSOs to have regard to these principles by demonstrating effective governance, and that they are able to manage their ecosystem to set, monitor and enforce standards, including those relating to information security and operational resilience.